mrbuilder1961/ChatPatches/README.md

 ## Changelog

-See [individual releases](https://github.com/mrbuilder1961/WheresMyChatHistory/releases) for specific changelogs or the [commit list](https://github.com/mrbuilder1961/WheresMyChatHistory/commits).
+See the `latest_changelog.md` for individual releases or the [commit list](https://github.com/mrbuilder1961/WheresMyChatHistory/commits) for fine-grain details.

 ## License
 This mod is available under the GNU LGPLv3 license.
 Check out [this](https://choosealicense.com/licenses/lgpl-3.0/) page for information.